 Views Drupal module serves for content organization and representation on website.
 It allows you to manage tables, calendars, comments, contact forms, photo galleries and carousels, blog posts and much more.
 You can also read more about some special ways to use Views on your Drupal 8 website.

-The Token module is perfect for small placeholders usage to complete tasks automatically and is the third the most installed module.
+The Token module is perfect for small placeholders usage to complete tasks automatically and is the third of the most installed module.
 This means that this module creates tokens that are replaced before the output for any information, depending on the context.

-The Pathauto Drupal module generates user friendly URL aliases automatically.
+The Pathauto Drupal module generates user-friendly URL aliases automatically.
 It works with both new and old URLs and is available for many languages.
 Nevertheless, the PathAuto won’t function if you don’t install Token and Chaos Tool.

 #5.
 Libraries API